wisarutonpratum-oss/ecommerce-funnel-analysis/README.md

 ### Direct-to-Consumer | SQL | Power BI | DAX | Excel | Python

 ## 1. Overview
-Analyzed an e-commerce conversion funnel to identify where customers drop off in the purchase journey and evaluate how channel, device, and user type affect conversion performance and revenue generation.
+Analyzed an e-commerce conversion funnel to identify where customers drop off before purchase and evaluate how acquisition channels, devices, and user types influence conversion performance and revenue generation.

 ---

 ## 2. Business Problem
-For e-commerce businesses, traffic alone does not guarantee revenue growth.
-The more important question is how efficiently visitors move through the funnel from website visit to product exploration, cart addition, checkout, and purchase.
+For an e-commerce business, traffic alone does not guarantee revenue growth.
+The more important question is how efficiently visitors move through the funnel—from visiting the website to viewing products, adding items to cart, starting checkout, and completing a purchase.

 This project was designed to answer the following stakeholder questions:

-- Where is the biggest drop-off in the customer purchase funnel?
+- Where is the largest drop-off in the customer purchase funnel?
 - What is the overall conversion rate from session to purchase?
-- Do conversion rates differ across acquisition channels, devices, or user types?
+- Do conversion rates differ across **channels**, **devices**, or **user types**?
-- Which marketing channels generate the most revenue and the highest conversion efficiency?
+- Which marketing channels generate the most revenue, and which convert most efficiently?
 - What should the business prioritize to improve conversion performance?

 ---